kirtide/SynthMSAADisabler/README.md

 # SynthMSAADisabler

-This mod is a basic MSAA disabler for *Synth Riders*.
+This mod is a basic MSAA disabler for *Synth Riders*, and potentially other Unity games.

 ## Why?

-Since the `v3` release of the game, MSAA is "baked" at `4x`.
+Since the `v3` release of *Synth Riders*, MSAA is "baked" at `4x`.
 Despite the MSAA option within the advanced graphics settings menu existing-changing it does nothing.

 Having MSAA running at `4x`, especially in VR, is and can be very resource intensive.
 (VRAM, among other things)